WuBingzheng/primitive_fixed_point_decimal/COMPARISON.md

 while the 2 others are *floating-point*.
 Thus, the application scenarios are very clear.

-For specific applications, if you know the precisions required, such as in a financial system using 2 precisions for balance and 6 for prices, then it is suitable for `primitive_fixed_point_decimal`.
+For specific applications, if you know the scales required, such as in a financial system using 2 scales for balance and 6 for prices, then it is suitable for `primitive_fixed_point_decimal`.

-While for general-purpose applications or libraries, where you don't know the precision that the end users will need, such as in storage systems like Redis, then it is suitable for `rust_decimal` and `bigdecimal`.
+While for general-purpose applications or libraries, where you don't know the scale that the end users will need, then it is suitable for `rust_decimal` and `bigdecimal`.

 Note: [The document of `rust_decimal`](https://docs.rs/rust_decimal/1.37.1/rust_decimal/struct.Decimal.html) says it's "a fixed-precision decimal number".